 Many feline owners get mixed reactions when they sing to their cats.

-Some cat’s purrs to show that they are contented or enjoying the music, while others meow or even mind their own business.
+Some cats purr to show that they are contented or enjoying the sound, while others meow or even mind their own business.

 If your cat loves singing, you can continue signing for it.
 But if it doesn’t, there are several things that you can learn to make the cat like your music or at least pay attention when you sing.